Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Summary

-In summary, we have shown that the Fermi surface of monovalent metals in an ultrathin film geometry can show spin-flip hot spots as the Fermi rings cross the surface Brillouin zone boundary.
+In summary, we have shown that the Fermi surface of monovalent metals in an ultrathin film geometry can show spin-flip hot spots as the Fermi rings cross the surface Brillouin-zone boundary.
 This is in contrast to the bulk of such metals, where it is known\cite{fabian98,fabian99,fabian_jap99} that hot spots do not occur, as the Fermi surface is included within the Brillouin zone.
-We have furthermore shown that the spin-flip hot spots contribute to gigantic anisotropy values of the spin-mixing parameter with respect to the relative orientation between the spin-quantization axis and the crystallographic directions.
-Since the presence of hot spots strongly influences the spin-relaxation time or the spin-Hall conductivity, our findings can have consequences in spintronics applications, in particular if ultrathin noble-metal films are used to transmit or probe spin currents.
-The calculated anisotropy can very likely lead to a variation of the spin-relaxation time or spin-Hall conductivity with respect to the spin-polarization direction of the spin current in experiments.
+We have furthermore shown that the hot spots contribute to large anisotropy values of the spin-mixing parameter with respect to the relative orientation between the spin-quantization axis and the crystallographic directions.
+Since the presence of hot spots strongly influences the spin-relaxation time or the spin-Hall conductivity, our findings can have consequences in spintronics applications, in particular since ultrathin noble-metal films are used to transmit or probe spin currents.
+The calculated anisotropy can very likely lead to a variation of the spin-relaxation time with respect to the spin-polarization direction of the spin current in experiments and it is important to average this quantity for the estimation of those transport properties in polycrystalline samples.

-We acknowledge MO 1731/3-1 project, SPP 1538 SpinCaT programme of the Deutsche Forschungsgemeinschaft and the HGF-YIG NG-513 project of the Helmholtz Gemeinschaft for funding, and J\"ulich Supercomputing Centre for computational time.